Decompression Illness: Causes and Treatments

 Diagnosis of decompression illness is typically based on the patient's symptoms and history of recent diving activity.
 A thorough physical examination is conducted, focusing on neurological function and respiratory status.
 In some cases, imaging studies such as MRI may be used to assess the extent of injury, particularly in severe cases with neurological involvement.

-Treatments of Decompression Illness
+What are the Treatments of Decompression Illness?

 The primary treatment for decompression illness is hyperbaric oxygen therapy.
 This involves placing the patient in a hyperbaric chamber where they breathe 100% oxygen at increased atmospheric pressure.
 This treatment helps reduce the size of nitrogen bubbles and facilitates their elimination from the body.